Work-Related Injuries in Sonographers

 Unfortunately, ergonomics training in sonography education is limited and inconsistent, there are no sonography-specific ergonomic evaluations that assess both personal and organizational factors contributing to work-related musculoskeletal injuries, and there have been no large-scale efforts to evaluate the effects of preventive interventions in this profession.

 To address these dire needs, the MSOP lab has partnered with the Laboratory of Investigatory Imaging at The Ohio State University.
-In addition to exploring risk factors and continuing to document the problem, the long-term goal of our work is to develop and validate real-world solutions for enhancing ergonomics training and improve translation into the workplace to reduce the incidence and prevalence of WRMSI in sonographers.
+In addition to exploring risk factors and continuing to document the problem, the long-term goal of our work is to develop and validate real-world solutions for enhancing ergonomics training and improve the translation into the workplace to reduce the incidence and prevalence of WRMSI in sonographers.

 Dhyani, M., Roll, S. C., Gilbertson, M. W., Orlowski, M., Anvari, A., Li, Q., Anthony, B., & Samir, A. E. (2017).
 Direct and precise quantification of forces applied by sonographers during abdominal imaging.
 Work, 52(2), 241-247. https://doi.org/10.3233/WOR-172611 Show abstract